 Use third-party complications

-Added to the mix in watchOS 2, information can now be drawn from third-party apps into watch faces.
-The main face for this is the ever useful Modular, but Utility and Chronograph also have options for adding data from the likes of CityMapper and AccuWeather too.
+Added to the mix in watchOS 2 (but we'll forgive you if you're new to this) information can be drawn from third-party apps into watch faces.
+The main face for this is the ever-useful Modular, but Utility and Chronograph also have options for adding data from the likes of CityMapper and AccuWeather too.